hfan0348/GroupJ_hfan0348_9103_tut7/README.md

 The overall layout, including the static visual elements such as the joystick, buttons, and console frame, is inspired by physical arcade cabinets.
 These elements serve a purely decorative function but play a key role in immersing the viewer in the arcade atmosphere.
     - [Example of Arcade Console](https://au.pinterest.com/pin/1089660072354104992/)
     ![An image of Arcade Console](example2_Arcade_Console.jpg)

+## 3. CHANGES MADE TO GROUP CODE
+I made several substantial changes to the group’s original code to integrate my interaction-driven neon text animation:
+1. Restored Missing Interaction Logic
+- In the group version, the key interactivity—click-to-start audio and audio-reactive text—had been removed or overwritten.
+I reimplemented:
+    - A `mousePressed()` function to trigger background music and resume the audio context.
+    - A conditional logic block inside `draw()` that displays an instruction banner ("Click the screen to start the music") at the bottom of the screen before music begins.
+    - An `if (!song.isPlaying())` condition to control this display, ensuring it disappears once the audio starts.

+## 3. TECHNICAL EXPLANATION